Introduction

 HYVE Analog — HYVE-UT

-HYVE-UT: Every cell is identical in size (512 bytes).
-Messages, files, video fragments, and random noise are indistinguishable.
-An observer cannot determine whether they are observing real communication or cover traffic — the traffic exists in a superposition of possible interpretations.
+HYVE-UT: Every cell is identical in size.
+Messages, files, video fragments, and random noise are computationally indistinguishable.
+An observer cannot determine whether they are observing real communication or cover traffic without access to the shared chain key.

 Quantum (No-Cloning Theorem)